horde/base/README.rst

 Licensing
 =========

-For licensing and copyright information, please see the file COPYING_ in the Horde distribution.
+For licensing and copyright information, please see the file LICENSE_ in the Horde distribution.

 Thanks,